erasmus-without-paper/ewp-specs-architecture/README.md

    Which HTTP 4xx status should you choose?
 In theory, **HTTP 401** should be used in this case (along with a proper `WWW-Authenticate` header).
 However, some client authentication schemes didn't define how `WWW-Authenticate` should look like in their case.
-For this reason, it RECOMMENDED to:
+For this reason, it is RECOMMENDED to:

-   - Use HTTP 401 + `WWW-Authenticate` header **only if** the client authentication specs clearly define how it should look like (e.g. HTTP Signature Client Authentication).
+   - Use HTTP 401 + `WWW-Authenticate` header **only if** the client authentication specs clearly define how it should look like (e.g., HTTP Signature Client Authentication).

    - Use HTTP 403 if no clear definition exists, or you are not sure if it does